change in number of building start permissions for dwellings from March to April 2018

 The population is licensed, started and completed buildings during the month, quarter and year.
 The observation unit is building.

-From 2010 and onwards the statistics include buildings with a utility floor space of 15 square meters and over.
-In addition buildings with a utility floor space of less than15 square meters are included if there is a new dwelling unit.
+From 2010 and onwards the statistics include buildings with a utility floor space of 16 square metres and over.
+In addition buildings with a utility floor space of less than 16 square metres are included if there is a new dwelling unit.
 Before 2010 the treshold value for utility floor space was 30 square meters.

 From 2014 and onwards the statistics is based upon registered buildings from 6 th of January to 5 th of January the year after.
 Before 2014 the statistics is correspondingly based upon a statistical year from 11 th of January one year to 10 th of January the next year.